IN THIS SECTION: ALSO IN THIS SECTION:

 in CFQ-R Respiratory Domain score from baseline through Week 24 (95% CI: 1.4, 5.5)

-ALT, alanine transaminase; AST, aspartate transaminase; AP, alkaline phosphatase; BMI, body mass index, CI, confidence interval; GGT, gamma-glutamyl transferase; IV, intravenous; qd, once a day; LS, least squares; ULN, upper limit of normal.
+ALT, alanine transaminase; AST, aspartate transaminase; AP, alkaline phosphatase; BMI, body mass index, CI, confidence interval; GGT, gamma-glutamyl transferase; IV, intravenous; qd, once a day; LS, least squares; ppFEV₁, percent predicted forced expiratory volume in 1 second; ULN, upper limit of normal.

 IMPORTANT SAFETY INFORMATION